Curio talinoides var. mandraliscae (Blue Chalksticks) after I brought it home on 10-11-12, #121-18.

 Curio talinoides var. mandraliscae

-Synonyms of Curio talinoides var. mandraliscae (3) (Updated on 2-23-21): Kleinia mandraliscae Tineo, Senecio mandraliscae (Tineo) H.Jacobsen, Senecio talinoides subsp. mandraliscae (Tineo) G.D.Rowley
+Synonyms of Curio talinoides var. mandraliscae (3) (Updated on 11-30-23 from Plants of the World Online): Kleinia mandraliscae Tineo, Senecio mandraliscae (Tineo) H.Jacobsen, Senecio talinoides subsp. mandraliscae (Tineo) G.D.Rowley

-The genus, Curio P.V.Heath, was named and described Mr. Heath in Calyx in 1997.
+The genus, Curio P.V.Heath, was named and described by Mr. Heath in Calyx in 1997.

-Plants of the World Online by Kew lists 18 species in the Curio genus (as of 2-23-21 when I last updated this page).
-It is a member of the plant family Asteraceae with 1,679 genera.
-Those numbers could change as updates are made (and likely will).
+As of 11-30-23 when this page was last updated, Plants of the World Online by Kew lists 17 species in the Curio genus.
+It is a member of the plant family Asteraceae with 1,702 genera.
+Those numbers could change as updates are made on POWO.
+The number of genera in the family fluctuates quite often.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.